-MERA Weavers
+MERA Heritage Weavers

 “If people concentrated on the really important things in life, there’d be a shortage of looms.”
-(Original quote by Doug Larson)

 As with all groups at the schoolhouse, you must have a MERA membership to become a regular member of the MERA Heritage Weavers.

-For additional information contact Lise Loader at 613 326 0087 or Eric Riley at 613 278 2102.
+For additional information contact Lise Loader at 613 326 0087 or Erica Riley at 613 278 2102.

 Weaving has been a tradition at MERA since its inception in 1998.
 Initially the schoolhouse porch was renovated to create a bright-lit studio under the direction of the coordinator Ellen Good.
 Looms, equipment and supplies were acquired mostly through generous donation.
 Classes were then initiated to teach weaving to the general public.